Prior Owner's Plans

 Evidently the prior owner of my lot was a distant relative of a family that once owned thousands of acres in North Hanover Township.
 Over the course of generations, the property was split up and given/sold to siblings, offspring and extended family members.
 It would seem my lot's owner moved to the Midwest before they could build, and never returned.
 I suspect they got tired of paying property taxes on land they'd never use, and finally put it up for sale.
 It was the last lot to be developed in a group of eight contiguous lots that some of the locals refer to as "the compound."

 When I purchased the property in 2013, I received copies of the previous survey, completed in November 1996, showing what the prior owner had in store for it: a five-bedroom McMansion with a detached two- or three-car garage in a classic "king of the hill" pose.
 Also notice that they would have filled in the small ravine—which might have been problematic, as it would have encroached on the wetlands.

-This problem would have been made worse because, in all likelihood, many of the trees surrounding the planned house would have been cleared and/or significantly pruned, since they would otherwise have a view unacceptable to conventional minds (below).
+This problem would have been made worse because, in all likelihood, many of the trees surrounding the planned house would have been cleared and/or significantly pruned, since they would otherwise have had a view no doubt unacceptable to conventional tastes (below).

 By contrast, that's a view I crave.
 Natural.
 Unspoiled.
 Beautiful.